10 Best Gas Pressure Washers of 2022 – Reviews & Top Picks

 Cost: As the power and features increase, so does the price of the pressure washer.
 Basic washers for light-duty work will be more affordable.

-When trying to determine what pressure washer is best for you, think about what you will be using it for and how often.
+When trying to determine which gas-powered pressure washer is best for you, think about what you will be using it for and how often.
 In our reviews list, we showcased 10 pressure washers with different features, each having their own pros/cons.

 The Simpson was our top choice — its powerful Honda engine, durable design, and great warranty make it an all-round steady option.
 The Stanley is our best value pick, with its compact style and enough power to tackle a variety of light-duty jobs around the house, all at an affordable price.
 If it is premium features you want, then the WEN pressure washer has the power to cut through any dirt or grime as a quality machine that will last for many years.